 Meaning: “beautiful, radiant, joyful”

 History: Known as the greatest woman warrior in the world, Aoife was the mother of Cuchulainn’s (read the legend) only son, Connlach.
-Aoife Dearg (“Red Aoife") was a daughter of a king of Connacht who had her marriage arranged by St. Patrick himself.
+Aoife Dearg (“Red Aoife") was the daughter of a king of Connacht who had her marriage arranged by St. Patrick himself.

 Pronunciation: ee + fa